lm3nitro/CyberLabs/SiLK/Standalone SiLK and TAP.md

 ![Pasted image 20240526114425](https://github.com/lm3nitro/Projects/assets/55665256/ce884fa8-0cea-411b-8821-0661751aca8f)

 > [!NOTE]
-> When a SiLK installation is built to use the local timezone (to determine if this is the case, check the Timezone support value in the output from the --version switch on most SiLK applications), the value of the TZ environment variable determines the timezone in which timestamps are displayed and parsed.
-If the TZ environment variable is not set, the default timezone is used.
+> When a SiLK installation is built to use the local time zone (to determine if this is the case, check the Timezone support value in the output from the --version switch on most SiLK applications), the value of the TZ environment variable determines the time zone in which timestamps are displayed and parsed.
+If the TZ environment variable is not set, the default time zone is used.
 Setting TZ to 0 or to the empty string causes timestamps to be displayed in and parsed as UTC.
-The value of the TZ environment variable is ignored when the SiLK installation uses UTC unless the user requests use of the local timezone via a tool's --timestamp-format switch.
+The value of the TZ environment variable is ignored when the SiLK installation uses UTC unless the user requests use of the local time zone via a tool's --timestamp-format switch.
 For system information on the TZ variable:
 > ![Pasted image 20240526113743](https://github.com/lm3nitro/Projects/assets/55665256/7ec06d08-12e4-40a1-8e19-6143359332bd)

 ## Queries

-Once everything what set, I wanted to analyze netflow data.
+Once everything what set, I wanted to analyze NetFlow data.
 Below are some of the queries that I ran to get an overview of what was going on in the network.

 1. This statistic shows the percentage of the records generated by source IP: